microsoft/Uganda-Tanzania-Building-Footprints/README.md

 ## FAQ
 ### What does the data include?
 17,943,078 building footprint polygon geometries in Uganda and Tanzania in GeoJSON format.
+You can download the data here:

 | Country       | Number of Buildings  | Unzipped MB |
 | ------------- |:-------------:| -----:|